-The area of estimates which has the most significant effect on the amounts recognised in the financial statements is the valuation of investments which is disclosed within note 10 'Fair value measurement'.
+The area of estimates which has the most significant effect the amounts recognised in the financial statements is the valuation of investments which is disclosed within note 9 'Fair Value Measurement'.

-Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognized in the financial statements is included within 'Basis of preparation' above and note 8 'Financial instrument and risk exposure'.
+Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements is included within 'Basis of Preparation' above, note 8 'Financial Instrument and Risk Exposure' and note 9 'Fair Value Measurement'.